Updated December 2025

 What is the hallucination problem in AI search?

-Hallucination occurs when AI systems generate responses that aren't supported by their source material.
-AI may present confident, well-formatted answers that contain subtle factual errors or unsupported conclusions.
+- AI may present confident, well-formatted answers that contain subtle factual errors or unverified conclusions.

 How does RAG reduce but not eliminate hallucinations?